Raspberry Pi Pico W and Pico 2 W

 • lwipopts.h - some lwIP config macros tweaked to suit this implementation

-• FreeRTOSConfig.h - some FreeRTOS config macros tweaked to suit this implementation
+• FreeRTOSConfig.h - some FreeRTOS config macros tweaked to suit this implementation, defining preferences, and stack and heap sizes

-• CMakeLists.txt - A cmake file that selects the source files and compilation options
+• CMakeLists.txt - A cmake file that selects the source files and compilation options, including our choice of using FreeRTOS

-• Makefile - mainly pulls FreeRTOS and the Pico-SDK from their Github repos and calls cmake
+• Makefile - mainly pulls FreeRTOS and the Pico-SDK from their Github repos and calls cmake; but it is in this cmake invocation that we indicate for which board we are building

 Build the project

-Start a terminal in the project directory; clone the Mongoose Library repo, and run the make command:
+• Start a terminal in the project directory; clone the Mongoose Library repository, and run the make command:

 • The Pico W will flash this code and reboot, unmounting this disk and running the flashed code.